Aznos/CoffeeMod/README.md

 Now the last step in making your coffee, is to get a brewer.
 You'll place your coffee powder in the left most slot, and a water bucket in the right most slot.
 The bucket provides 1000mB of water, and each brew requires 200mB of water.

-If both of these requirements are filled, you should now have a coffee cup, enjoy bringing your caffeine addiction into minecraft
+If both of these requirements are filled, you should now have a coffee cup, however drinking this by itself will only give you speed II for 2 minutes.
+You can add upto 4 sugars to the coffee cup by placing the coffee cup and sugar into a crafting grid, each sugar you add will add 30 seconds onto the duration of speed you get

+Enjoy bringing your caffeine addiction into minecraft